 - a.
-Moving from one surface to another surface/location - b.
+Moving from one surface/location to another surface/location - b.
 Dynamic, cooperative action between worker(s) and student - c.
-The student can bear their own weight through part(s) of the body
+The student can bear their own weight through part(s) of the body Definition of weight bearing: Supporting one's own body weight, through part(s) of their body, effectively and efficiently with physical predictability. - d.
+Most often requires a minimum of two staff

-Lift (Manual and Mechanical)
+Lift (Mechanical)

 - a.
 When moving from one surface/location to another surface/location - b.
 The student cannot bear their own body weight - c.
-Student is unpredictable with physical and/or cognitive performance
+Student is unpredictable with physical and/or cognitive performance - d.
+Requires a minimum of two staff